Canonical Nonlinearity for Coupled Linear Systems: Concepts and Discussions

-Since the complexity for NOL discussed above is expected to be further enhanced for multiple CLSs, we should introduce proper approach to capture the characteristic changes in NOL w.r.t. changes in mutiple coupling (or other) parameters.
-We here employ dynamic mode decomposition (DMD) which has been originally proposed to address spatio temporal evolution of dynamical systems including fuild dynamics.
+From above discussions, we see that the CLS can reasonablly capture the characteristic local nonlinearity change w.r.t. the changes in coordination number for practical systems through $c$-dependence of the vector field as well as $D_{\textrm{dG}}$.
+In order to extract which ``modes'' dominates such changes in nonlinearity, we here apply dynamic mode decomposition (DMD) to the $c$-dependence of the vector field, where the DMD has been originally proposed to address spatio temporal evolution of dynamical systems including fuild dynamics.

 We first briefly explain the DMD.
-When we define $n$-dimensional column vector $x_{c}$ as the (rearranged) data for vector field $\mathbf{D}$ over all configurations at parameter $c$ (here, coupling parameter or disntance), we can individually construct parameter series matrix $\mathbf{X}=\left( x_{1},\cdots, x_{m} \right)$ and $\mathbf{X'}=\left( x_{2},\cdots,x_{m+1} \right)$, where $\left( m+1 \right)$ denotes number of snapshots.
+When we define $n$-dimensional column vector $x_{c}$ as the (rearranged) data for vector field $\vec{H}$ over all configurations at parameter $c$ (here, coupling parameter or disntance), we can individually construct parameter series matrix $\mathbf{X}=\left( x_{1},\cdots, x_{m} \right)$ and $\mathbf{X'}=\left( x_{2},\cdots,x_{m+1} \right)$, where $\left( m+1 \right)$ denotes number of snapshots.
 The DMD consider the best, finite dimensional linear operator $\mathbf{A}$ that satisfies

 where $\|\cdot\|_{\textrm{F}}$ denotes Frobenius norm.
 Such $\mathbf{A}$ can be found through